National Curriculum / Rainbow Curriculum

 You play a vital role in your child's education and we try to maintain a very open communication with you.
 We welcome parents to come and share culture, talents, or help on outings.

 As a parent you are automatically a member of our parent/teacher association charity known as Friends of Rainbow (F.o.R).
-Each class has a parent representative to help inform you of current events and future plans and parents have a regular newsletter which is posted on our website.
+Each class has a parent representative to help inform you of current events and future plans and parents are given regular updates.

 Our Principal Office is: 13 Woodchurch Rd, London, NW6 3PL